FAQ's - Frequently Asked Questions

-Racers generally must be at least 10 year old for any of our races that are a half day or more, although we may allow exceptions after talking with the parent of the youth.
-If you are racing in one of our Family or Sprint Race the age limit is 8 year old.
+Racers generally must be at least 10 years old for any of our races that are a half-day or more, although we may allow exceptions after talking with the parent of the youth.
+If you are racing in one of our Family or Sprint Races, the minimum age is 8 years old.
 At least one team member must be 18 years old.
 Racers under 18 must have a parent or guardian sign their waiver during online registration.

 Can we bring our own paddling gear?

-In most races we allow races to bring their own paddling gear.
-However, we do provide all you paddling gear in most races unless otherwise specified.
+In most races we allow racers to bring their own watercraft and paddling gear.
+However, we do provide all watercraft and paddling gear unless otherwise specified.